SuhanaNadeem/Automatic-Bibliography/README.md

 # Automatic-Bibliography

-This script automatically cites links on EasyBib using Selenium Browser Automation.
+This script automatically cites links on EasyBib using Selenium browser automation.